Tasty Recipes for the Home Cook

 I’m using the round kind of chow mein noodles that most people have access to.
 But the classic chow mein sandwich uses flat, crispy chow mein noodles.
 This type of noodle is exclusively produced by The Oriental Chow Mein Company in Fall River, Massachusetts.
 It supplies to restaurants and supermarkets in the region.
 The locals do not want their sandwiches with anything other than these flat chow mein noodles.

 Unfortunately, I live outside the distribution areas for these noodles.
-The only way to get them is to make a special trip to the southeastern region of the state or order online.
+The only way to get them is to make a special trip to the state’s southeastern region or order online.
 If you want to try them, they can be ordered online here (this is an affiliate link, but I use and love this product).

 Recipe highlights: